 And what is a shibboleth?
 It is a widely held belief that interferes with the ability to speak or think about things without preconception.

 Feminism is not simply a word, it is a hot potato—a word with connotations, a word with baggage, a word with a muddled and controversial belief system standing behind it.
 And owing to the muddle and controversy, hardly anybody remains entirely rational when the shibboleth is spoken: far too much is at stake for most people to speak or think without preconception!
-When this word vibrates in the air, you can feel an iron cage sliding into place around people's heads—the clang is nearly audible!
+When this word vibrates in the air, you can feel an iron cage sliding into place around their heads—the clang is nearly audible!
 In fact, the word is rarely spoken in common settings.
-But when it is, it normally generates a discomfort zone, at which people will silently agree to "not go there", and quickly change the subject.
+But when it is, it generates a discomfort zone, at which people will silently agree to "not go there", and quickly change the subject.

 is meant to separate one demographic sector from another by means of a test.
 In the celebrated Old Testament story, wrong pronunciation of this word would betray you as a foreigner.
-Nowadays, the word feminism serves analogously
+Nowadays, the word feminism

-is no longer under scrutiny, but rather a psychic undertone that signals membership or non-membership in a certain cultural paradigm.
+serves analogously—although pronunciation is no longer under scrutiny, but rather a psychic undertone that signals membership or non-membership in a certain cultural paradigm.
 This word (and the emotion it triggers) divides the world into two distinctly polarized sociopolitical groupings—meaning that the ensemble of varied opinions within

 each group will cluster around the word feminism